Poken-ninja/cyber-journal/README.md

 Synchronize (SYN) flood attack: A type of DoS attack that simulates a TCP/IP connection and floods a server with SYN packets

+Brute Force Attacks & OS Hardening – Notes
+🛑 What is a Brute Force Attack?
+A brute force attack is a trial-and-error method used by attackers to guess login credentials and gain unauthorized access to a system.

+🔸 Types:
+Simple Brute Force Attack: Random combinations of usernames and passwords are tried until a match is found.

+Dictionary Attack: Attackers use precompiled lists of common passwords or leaked credentials to speed up the guessing process.

+⚠️ These methods can be automated using brute force tools.

+🧪 Vulnerability Assessment Techniques
+💻 Virtual Machines (VMs)
+Act as isolated environments for testing malware and software safely.

+Key features:

+Revert to a previous clean state.

+Prevents host OS damage (in most cases).

+Can be easily deleted or reset.

+🧫 Sandbox Environments
+Used to run untrusted code outside the production network.

+Helps detect malware behavior, test patches, simulate attacks.

+Can be physical machines or VM/cloud-based.

+⚠️ Some malware can detect sandbox/VM and avoid showing malicious behavior.

+🧰 Brute Force Attack Prevention Measures
+✅ Salting & Hashing
+Hashing: One-way encryption of data (cannot reverse).

+Salting: Adds randomness to passwords before hashing to prevent precomputed attacks (like rainbow tables).

+✅ Multi-Factor Authentication (MFA) / Two-Factor Authentication (2FA)
+Requires users to verify their identity using:

+Password + OTP

+Password + Biometric

+Password + Email/Phone confirmation

+✅ CAPTCHA / reCAPTCHA
+Ensures the login attempt is made by a human, not a bot.

+Google’s reCAPTCHA is widely used on websites.

+✅ Strong Password Policies
+Guidelines for users, including:

+Minimum length & complexity

+Password expiration & rotation

+No reuse of old passwords

+Lockout after X failed attempts

+🧱 OS Hardening
+Applying security configurations to reduce the attack surface of the operating system.

+Tasks include:

+Disabling unused services

+Applying security patches

+Configuring firewalls and permissions

+Removing default credentials

+🧠 Summary
+Brute force attacks exploit weak credentials.
+Organizations must combine secure authentication, system isolation (VMs/sandboxes), and hardening practices to protect against such threats effectively.